andersmurphy/andersmurphy-blog/resources/posts/2019-12-07-ruby-functional-programming.md

 ```

-We can pass methods as functions using `&` combined with the symbol of the method in this case `:even?`.
+We can pass methods as functions using `&` combined with the symbol of the method, in this case `:even?`:

 ```ruby
 [1, 2, 3, 4].(&:even?).reduce(:+)